workplace-safety7 min read25 May 2026

 • Appoint a bizSAFE Champion (typically a senior manager or supervisor)

-• Complete a 2-day bizSAFE Champion Course (MOM-accredited)
+• Send them for a 2-day MOM-accredited bizSAFE Champion Course

-• Conduct a baseline risk assessment across your workplace
+• Conduct a baseline risk assessment of your workplace

-• Implement basic hazard identification and control measures
+• Put basic hazard identification and control measures in place

 Timeline: 3-4 months for most SMEs.